Richard R. Pieper: Later career and philanthropy

+“In grateful recognition of your decades of philanthropy and personal support of the Servant Leadership movement.
+In your quest to find the next Mandela or Mother Teresa, perhaps you became what you were searching for.”

 Pieper is co-founder of the Suzanne and Richard Pieper Family Foundation.
 The Pieper family is a significant benefactor of Discovery World and sponsor of the Pieper Education Gallery at the Milwaukee Art Museum, as V. P. of Marketing created Gallery Night, out of a problem, for the M.A.M., dealers and the Wisconsin art community as well as the Education Center at the Milwaukee Community Sailing Center.
 The family has gifted has gifted $2.6 to $2.8 million to establish Servant Leaders Chairs and has funded Pieper Chairs at Milwaukee School of Engineering, the UW Madison College of Engineering and Ripon College in Wisconsin.